-6.62 The site layout principles achieve legibility by aligning with principles of the Design Code "Design for Gravesham" SPD, Kent Design Guide and local design guidance by including the following:
+6.63 The site layout principles achieve legibility by aligning with principles of the Design Code "Design for Gravesham" SPD, Kent Design Guide and local design guidance by including the following:

 - The proposed layout has adopted the principles of best practice in urban design, comprising an arrangement of outward facing perimeter blocks that present strong frontages to the public realm.
 This results in the creation of inner 'core' of secure private rear gardens. - The layout and design of streets ensures visual interest, creating internal vistas and views through to the wider surrounding context.
 Vistas along streets and green corridors should be positively addressed by well-placed buildings and landscaping. - In addition to providing a secure and legible form of development, the perimeter block layout ensures a permeable movement network is created through a clear hierarchy of streets. - The development proposals have been landscape-led.
 Provision for tree-lined primary and secondary streets which connect with key internal viewing corridors integrating active travel routes whilst maintaining key outward views. - Placemaking principles will complement the proposed character area strategy, which is informed and inspired by the local village context as set out in Section 3. - Informal areas of open spaces, accommodating play spaces, community orchards and sustainable drainage strategies (SuDS) are located throughout the site.
-These are integrated within, and are well connected by, the proposed landscape framework. - The Primary street provides a formal tree-lined link with regular spaced trees and a wide grass verge to one side and dedicated cycle/pedestrian paths. - Buildings at the development entrance will be arranged and designed to create a sense of arrival. - Buildings are proposed logically where they overlook areas of public open space and provide natural surveillance.
+These are integrated within, and are well connected by, the proposed landscape framework. - The Primary street provides a formal tree-lined link with regular spaced trees and a wide grass verge to one side and dedicated cycle/pedestrian paths. - Buildings at development entrances will be arranged and designed to create a sense of arrival. - Buildings are proposed logically where they overlook areas of public open space and provide natural surveillance.
 These are important on wider streets and open spaces to provide a sense of enclosure, create identity and define key streets and public spaces. - Building typologies, heights, massing and density will be part of the proposed character area strategy, whereby differences in scale, massing and arrangement of dwellings will provide contrast between the character areas of the proposals.
 The design elements proposed in each area are informed by the assessment of the local character areas. - In response to the identified local village characters, the differing built form typologies and arrangements across the proposed character areas will provide contrasting levels of enclosure.
-Informal, lower density built form with space between dwellings arranged around the green will provide a sense of openness.
-This will contrast with the streets, which include features such as more continuous frontages and formal build lines set closer to the road, to create a greater sense of enclosure. - The use of landmark buildings at key junctions, marker buildings at secondary corners and focal buildings to terminate street vistas will enhance the legibility of the development and aid wayfinding.
-These will incorporate variations in height, materials, frontage treatments and architectural detailing. - Key frontage located along the edge of 'Central Green' providing an open gateway to the site and when entering the village from the west.
+Informal, lower density built form with space between dwellings arranged around the greens will provide a sense of openness.
+This will contrast with the streets, which include features such as more continuous frontages and formal build lines set closer to the road, to create a greater sense of enclosure. - The use of village greens, landmark buildings at key junctions, marker buildings at secondary corners and focal buildings to terminate street vistas will enhance the legibility of the development and aid wayfinding.
+These will incorporate variations in height, materials, frontage treatments and architectural detailing. - Key frontages are located: along the frontage to Wrotham Road, opposite Camer Parade; along the Primary Streets; and fronting onto village greens.

-6.63 In summary, in response to the site's location the following principles have been established to ensure the development delivers a clear and distinguishable character:
+6.64 In summary, in response to the site's location the following principles have been established to ensure the development delivers a clear and distinguishable character: